beneviolabs/privy-near-connect/README.md

 It also serves the lib at localhost:8001, which allows the Near Connector to fetch the executor code from your local.

-Then run the example app in another:
+Then run the example app in another terminal:

 ```bash
 cd examples/react